-Fintech decacorn Nubank raises $400m led by TCV – TechCrunch
+Fintech decacorn Nubank raises $400M led by TCV – TechCrunch

 As I wrote earlier this week, part of the reason for these fintech mega-rounds is that the cost of acquiring a financial customer is critical to the success of these startups.
 Once a startup has a customer for one financial product — say, a savings account — it can then upsell customers to other products at a very low marketing cost.
 That appears to be the strategy at Nubank as well, with its quickly expanding suite of products.

-As my colleague Jon Shieber discussed last month, critical connections between Stanford, Silicon Valley and Latin America have forged a surge of investment from venture capitalists into the region, as the continent experiences the same digital transformation seen in elsewhere throughout the world.
-As just one example from the health care space, Dr Consulta raised more than nine figures to address the serious health care needs of Brazilian consumers.
+As my colleague Jon Shieber discussed last month, critical connections between Stanford, Silicon Valley and Latin America have forged a surge of investment from venture capitalists into the region, as the continent experiences the same digital transformation seen elsewhere throughout the world.
+As just one example from the healthcare space, Dr Consulta raised more than nine figures to address the serious healthcare needs of Brazilian consumers.
 Additionally, SoftBank’s Vision Fund, which was rumored to be investing in Nubank earlier this year, has vowed to put $5 billion to work in the region and recently invested $231 million in fintech startup Creditas.

 In an email from TCV, Woody Marshall said that, “Leveraging unique technology, David Vélez and his team are continuously pushing the boundaries of delivering best in class financial services, grounded in a culture of tech and innovation.
 Nubank has all the core tenets of what TCV looks for in preeminent franchise investments.”

 NuBank was founded in 2013 by co-founders Adam Edward Wible, Cristina Junqueira, and David Velez.
-In addition to TCV, existing backers Tencent, DST Global, Sequoia Capital, Dragoneer, Ribbit Capital, and Thrive Capital also participated in the round.
+In addition to TCV, existing backers Tencent, DST Global, Sequoia Capital, Dragoneer, Ribbit Capital and Thrive Capital also participated in the round.